KESZ

 KESZ (99.9 FM) is a commercial radio station licensed to Phoenix, Arizona, featuring an adult contemporary format known as "99.9 KEZ".
 Owned and operated by iHeartMedia the station serves the Phoenix metropolitan area.
+For much of November and December, the station flips to all-Christmas music, and 99.9 KEZ's normal format is heard on 95.5 the Mountain during the Christmas music period.

 KESZ's studios are located in Phoenix near Sky Harbor International Airport while the station transmitter resides in South Mountain Park.
-In addition to a standard analog transmission, KESZ is available online via iHeartRadio and broadcasts over two HD Radio digital subchannels using the in-band on-channel standard.
+In addition to a standard analog transmission, KESZ is available online via iHeartRadio and broadcasts over three HD Radio digital subchannels using the in-band on-channel standard.

 History

 Early years

 Three applicants filed in 1976 for one of the last Class C FM allotments in Phoenix: American International Development, owned by Julia Zozaya; Herbert Owens, owner of Turf Paradise; and KXIV (1400 AM).
 In June 1979, the Federal Communications Commission issued an initial decision awarding the frequency to Zozaya.

 However, KXIV challenged the initial decision, alleging that the signatures on Zozaya's applications did not match; the commission's review board agreed, overturning the initial decision and finding in favor of KXIV.
 Zozaya, who was legally blind, appealed the review board's finding, claiming that her disability resulted in the mismatched signatures, and on May 7, 1981, the FCC issued a final ruling awarding the 99.9 frequency to Zozaya.

 The station signed on the air July 4, 1982, as Spanish-language station KNNN, Phoenix's first Spanish-language station on FM and at the time the only one operating in Arizona.
 It operated from a converted home at 4548 W. Osborn Road on Phoenix's west side.
 Technical difficulties that developed on the first day of operation prompted KNNN to go silent again until July 12.

 In late 1983, Zozaya sold the station for nearly $4 million to TransCom Communications, owned by Robert G. Herpe and former KDKB owner Eric Hauenstein.
 By January 1984, it was apparent that a format change was likely coming as the new owners engaged former KDKB morning man Bill Andres.
 KNNN ceased broadcasting on February 28 to make way for TransCom's adult contemporary outlet, KLZI, which began broadcasting in March.
 The new outlet, doing battle with KKLT (98.7 FM), made a dent in its competitor's ratings in the first survey.
 Meanwhile, the Phoenix market would not get another Spanish-language station on FM until the creation of KVVA-FM in 1987.

 KLZI—along with KSUN, which TransCom was in the process of buying—was sold in 1986 to Duffy Broadcasting of Dallas in a $15 million transaction.
 It was announced the same day as the sale of KOOL-AM-FM for the same price, with both tying as records for the Phoenix market.